User login

 Death Defeated!

-On this Easter Sunday, we joyfully remember the defeat of death.
+On this Easter Sunday, we celebrate the defeat of death.
 Psalm 30 gives us words to celebrate the resurrection of Jesus and its implications.

 The images of Psalm 30 take on new meaning in light of the resurrection of Jesus.
 David spoke of being brought up from the grave (Hebrew, sheol) metaphorically.
 What he had experienced in his life was so bad that it felt like death.
-Therefore, God’s deliverance felt like resurrection.
-In the case of Jesus, however, his death was not a metaphor.
+Therefore God’s deliverance felt like resurrection.
+In the case of Jesus, however, his death was not mere metaphor.
 He truly died on the cross, where he also took upon himself the spiritual death associated with sin.
-Yet, the death of Jesus was not the end, but just the beginning.
+Yet the death of Jesus was not the end, but in many ways just the beginning.
 When God raised him from the dead on Easter, the power of death itself was defeated.
 Jesus broke out of the cage that keeps us in bondage, inviting us to follow him from death into new life.

 Thus when we read Psalm 30, we think of Jesus and his resurrection.
 But we can also think of ourselves.
 As Paul explains in 1 Corinthians 15, the resurrected Jesus is the “first fruits” of the harvest.
 We who put our trust in him will one day be raised, even as he has been raised.
 We will join him in the new creation, in the resurrection of heaven and earth.